-- 1. Does the district have an ongoing formal process for communicating and receiving feedback from all stakeholders? - 2.
-What were the results of the perception surveys (Parents, Staff, Administrators)? - 3.
+- 1. Does the educational agency have an ongoing formal process for communicating and receiving feedback from all stakeholders? - 2.
+What were the results of the perception surveys (parents, staff, administrators)? - 3.
 What do the data reveal/what other areas identified do they align with? - 4.
 What current initiatives are in place to address identified concerns?